ThamiBa/alx-backend-javascript/0x01-ES6_promise/README.md

 bob@dylan:~$
 ```

-2. Catch me if you can!
+2.Catch me if you can!
 Using the function prototype below

 ```powershell